-This Pivot Series Control Panel features a bracket-mounted user interface inside the enclosure and an alarm Test/Silence/Reset toggle switch outside the enclosure (right side).
+This Pivot® Pro Series Control Panel features a bracket-mounted user interface with LCD screen inside the enclosure and an alarm test/silence/reset toggle switch outside the enclosure (right side).
 The layout of the internal interface varies slightly depending on the model.
-The common user interface features are indicated below.
+The common user interface features are indicated below